-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Margate is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Margate is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Margate is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Margate who work in office and administrative support (17.75%), sales jobs (11.99%), and food service (7.76%).
+There are especially a lot of people living in Margate who work in office and administrative support (16.55%), sales jobs (10.53%), and management occupations (8.51%).

-In terms of college education, Margate is nearly on par with the US average for all cities of 21.84%: 20.55% of adults 25 and older in Margate have a bachelor's degree or advanced degree.
+The percentage of adults in Margate who are college-educated is close to the national average for all communities of 21.84%: 20.40% of the adults in Margate have a bachelor's degree or advanced degree.

 The most common language spoken in Margate is English.
 Other important languages spoken here include Spanish and French Creole.